googleworkspace/solutions/mail-merge/README.md

 1. Create a copy of the sample [Gmail/Sheets Mail Merge spreadsheet](https://docs.google.com/spreadsheets/d/1EfjLuYGab8Xt8wCn4IokBIG0_W4tBtiU4vxl3Y7FPsA/copy).

-2. Update the **Recipients** column with email addresses you would like to use in the mail merge
+1. Update the **Recipients** column with email addresses you would like to use in the mail merge

-3. Create a draft message in your Gmail account using markers like `{{First name}}`, which correspond to column names, to indicate text you’d like to be replaced with data from the copied spreadsheet.
+1. Create a draft message in your Gmail account using markers like `{{First name}}`, which correspond to column names, to indicate text you’d like to be replaced with data from the copied spreadsheet.

-4. Click on custom menu item **Mail Merge > Send Emails**.
+1. In the copied spreadsheet, click on custom menu item **Mail Merge > Send Emails**.

-5. A dialog box will appear and tell you that the script requires authorization.
+1. A dialog box will appear and tell you that the script requires authorization.
 Read the authorization notice and continue.

-6. When prompted enter or copy/paste the subject line used in your draft Gmail message and click **OK**
+1. When prompted enter or copy/paste the subject line used in your draft Gmail message and click **OK**

-7. The **Email Sent** column will update with the message status.
+1. The **Email Sent** column will update with the message status.

 ## Next steps